micro-community/development/design/framework/config.md

 to be notified.

 - **Safe Recovery** - In case config loads badly or is completely wiped away for some unknown reason, you can specify fallback values when accessing any config values directly.
-This ensures you'll always be reading some sane default in the event of a problem.
+This ensures you'll always be reading something default in the event of a problem.

 ## Getting Started